google/fhir-data-pipes/README.md

     --fileParquetPath=/tmp/ \
     --fhirDebeziumEventConfigPath=./utils/dbz_event_to_fhir_config.json"
  ```
+NOTE : In order to export data to a fhir sink instead of generating Parquet files,do not pass the '--fileParquetPath' argument
 ## Common questions
 * **Will I be able to stream historical data that were recorded
 prior to enabling the  `mysql binlog`?** Yes, by default, the pipeline takes a snapshot of the entire